Business Support

 Facade Improvement Program

 The Facade Improvement Program is a Small Business Recovery Program established by the City of Kingman Economic Development Department to encourage the beautification of Kingman’s commercial buildings.
 Application forms may be submitted at any time for review monthly, with funds awarded until they are expended.
-Please contact Monica Murphy, Grants Administrator, at (928) 753-8159 if you have any questions.
+For more information or to schedule a required pre-application meeting, contact Monica Murphy, Grants Administrator at (928) 753-8159 or [email protected].

 Download Brochure

 The Murals Program is a Small Business Incentive Program established by the City of Kingman Economic Development Department to encourage the beautification of Kingman’s commercial buildings in the downtown project boundary area.
 This is the first year that this program has been launched and the project boundaries may expand in the future.
 Application forms may be submitted at any time for review monthly, with funds awarded until they are expended.
-Please contact Monica Murphy, Grants Administrator, at (928) 753-8159 if you have any questions.
+For more information or to schedule a required pre-application meeting, contact Monica Murphy, Grants Administrator at (928) 753-8159 or [email protected].

 View Murals Program Guidelines and Application